hamelyz/merad-project/1-cells/README.md

 There could be a number of reasons why the deep learning algorithms did not work well.
 In no particular order if I had more time and/or resources I would:
 1. Transfer learn on larger non-medical and medical datasets,
 1. Acquire more labeled H&E stain images (I have ~320)
-1. Implement patience and learning rate reductions so I can have a variable number of epochs
+1. Increase number of epochs, implement patience, and include learning rate reductions, so I can have a variable number of epochs.
+    * This would run training for a *practically unlimited* number of epochs and have the network determine an optimal stopping point through a preset number of consecutive epochs with no significant improvement (i.e. patience).
+    * When encountering consecutive improvment-less epochs, the network would reduce it's learning rate several times to see if more incremental/smaller changes in weights overcomes training plateaus.
 1. Use parameter optimization to determine best optimizer and loss algorithms (that work best for this counting problem).

 ## FCRN